List of Game of Thrones characters: Joffrey Baratheon

 Joffrey Baratheon (portrayed by Jack Gleeson) is the Crown Prince of the Seven Kingdoms.
 He is the eldest of Cersei Lannister's children and heir to the Iron Throne.
 Vicious and cruel, he has a short temper and believes he can do anything he wants.
 He is also a coward when confronted by those who are not afraid of him.
 Joffrey is unaware that King Robert is not his real father – who, in reality, is Jaime Lannister.
-After Robert's death, the Lannisters make Joffrey the King against his father's will, and Joffrey becomes a cruel ruler and a Puppet King used by his mother.
+After Robert's death, the Lannisters crown Joffrey as the new king against his father's will, and Joffrey becomes a cruel ruler and a puppet king used by his mother.
 After being initially betrothed to Sansa Stark, the arrival of the Tyrells in King's Landing results in Joffrey casting Sansa aside for Margaery Tyrell.
 During their wedding day, however, Joffrey is assassinated in front of a large crowd by poison.